shruti-misra/husky100/_pages/engine.md

 Through ENGINE I have

--grown as an educator
+* grown as an educator
--gained confidence and breadth of knowledge as an engineer -discovered my interest in innovation and entrepreneurship.
+* gained confidence and breadth of knowledge as an engineer
+* discovered my interest in innovation and entrepreneurship.